Are you looking to get more followers on Instagram, but don’t know where to start?

 The little blue tick gives your brand credibility, trust, and authenticity.

-While not everyone will qualify for Instagram verification, it’s something to strive for.
+While only some will qualify for Instagram verification, it’s something to strive for.

 Getting verified is one more way to stand out from your competition and deliver a trust signal that your business is real.